daniele-rinaldo/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a postdoctoral research fellow at The Graduate Institute, Geneva, and principal investigator for the project "Schistosomiasis, Agriculture and Migration in Africa: a joint Economic and Ecological Approach" funded by the Swiss Network of International Studies.
-My current research studies the economic impact of endemic diseases, with a focus on Sub-Saharan Africa.
-Additionally, I work in mathematical economics, especially on applications of stochastic analysis and control to development, health and environmental economics.
+I am an assistant professor (E&R lecturer) at the University of Exeter and at the Land, Economics, Environment and Policy Institute (LEEP).
+I work at the nexus of development, environmental and mathematical economics.
+My current applied research studies the economic impact of endemic diseases, with a focus on Sub-Saharan Africa.
+I also study optimal resource management under the threat of regime shifts and natural catastrophes.
+Additionally, I work on probability theory and stochastic analysis, with a focus on nonlinear diffusion processes.
 I am a classical pianist.